dpwolfe/good-morning/README.md

 _A fresh install of macOS is ideal, but not required._

-- Your MacBook must be running macOS 10.14 (Mojave) or 10.15 (Catalina)
+- Your MacBook must be running macOS 10.15 (Catalina) or greater.
 - You must have admin privileges on your MacBook.
 - You must have an Apple ID that has accepted the developer agreement, which you can do for free here: <https://developer.apple.com/account/>